TitasDas/rag_for_documentation/README.md

 The MongoDB GenAI Hackathon SanFranc was a grand event with over 100+ participants forming 20+ teams.
 The teams competed fiercely, showcasing their innovative projects and technical prowess.

 LlamaWorksDB is a Retrieval Augmented Generation (RAG) product designed to interact with the documentation of various products such as LlamaIndex, Fireworks, MongoDB, git repositories, and cookbooks.
-This project was developed by team CLAB (Chris, Leo, Andrew, Barath)
+This project was developed by team CLAB (Chris, Leo, Andrew, Barath) originally and was continued by the following contributors.

+## Contributors of Rag_for_documentation

 ## 🏆 Award